Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Discussion

 \section{Discussion}

-Earlier approaches in determining exact solutions of the QES solvable models discussed here employed the functional Bethe Ansatz method \cite{HaS,BP,BPdw}, which requires a whole set of of $n$ coupled algebraic equations to be solved simultaneously.
+Earlier approaches in determining exact solutions of the QES solvable models discussed here employed without exception the functional Bethe Ansatz method \cite{HaS,BP,BPdw}.
+However, the latter requires a whole set of of $n$ coupled algebraic equations to be solved simultaneously.
 For instance, the use of Bethe Ansatz allows to write eigenvalues for the hyperbolic Razavy potential formally as

 yet the roots $z_i$ remain to be determined by a set of $n$ coupled equations of the Bethe Ansatz.
 (Note in passing that the range of applicability of the functional Bethe Ansatz method \cite{Zh} has been recently expanded - cf. Theorem 4 and Remark 9 of Ref. \cite{AMcp}.)
-For general values of $n$ solving the system of Bethe Ansatz equation is difficult, and one must resort to numerical methods \cite{FAS}.
+For general values of $n$ solving the system of Bethe Ansatz equation is difficult, and one must resort to numerical methods of solving a coupled set of equations \cite{FAS}.
+Contrary to that, the gradation slicing was shown to be universal and easily applicable algorithmic recursive approach for obtaining polynomial solutions.